ddev/ddev/docs/users/alternate-uses.md

 1. Install DDEV-Local on a regular Linux server that is directly connected to the Internet.
 You're responsible for your firewall and maintenance of the server, of course.
 2. Use `ddev config global --router-bind-all-interfaces` to tell DDEV to listen to all network interfaces, not just localhost.
+3. Use `ddev config global --use-hardened-images` to tell DDEV to use a hardened image which does not contain sudo, for example.
-3. Use `ddev config global --use-letencrypt --letsencrypt-email=you@example.com` to configure Let's Encrypt.
+4. Use `ddev config global --use-letencrypt --letsencrypt-email=you@example.com` to configure Let's Encrypt.
-4. Use a DNS provider to point a DNS name at the server.
+5. Use a DNS provider to point a DNS name at the server.
-5. Create your DDEV-Local project as you normally would, but `ddev config --project-tld=your-tld`.
+6. Create your DDEV-Local project as you normally would, but `ddev config --project-tld=your-tld`.
 For example, if the top-level domain you're using were "ddev.example.com" you might use `ddev config --project-tld=ddev.example.com`
-6. `ddev start` and visit your site.
+7. `ddev start` and visit your site.

 Caveats:

 * It's unknown how much traffic a given server and docker setup can sustain, or what the results will be if the traffic is more than the server can handle.
 * Debugging Let's Encrypt failures requires viewing the ddev-router logs with `docker logs ddev-router`
 * You will need to set up a startup script to make sure that your sites are restarted after a server restart.
+* A malicious attack on a website hosted with `use_hardened_images` will likely not be able to do anything significant to the host, but it can certainly change your code, which is mounted on the host.

+When using `use_hardened_images` docker runs the webimage as an unprivileged user, and the container does not have sudo.
+However, any docker server hosted on the internet is a potential vulnerability.
+Keep your packages up-to-date.
+Make sure that your firewall does not allow access to ports other than (normally) 22, 80, and 443.

+There are no warranties implied or expressed.